top of page

 Signing out

-Happy computing
+Happy and intelligent computing

 Michael Plis